-Learn how to make a square dried hydrangea wreath in little time, and no money with these step by step tutorial instructions.
+Learn how to make a dried hydrangea wreath in little time, and no money with this easy tutorial.

-As I was taking down my Christmas decorations I started pitching all my green materials in the back "compost" area, which is really just a place where I dump all my clippings, old dirt etc. I couldn't decide what to do with all the hydrangea I used, and I just didn't want to store them so I decided to make a hydrangea wreath to hang above our mantel.
+As I was taking down my Christmas decorations I started pitching all my green materials in the back "compost" area, which is really just a place where I dump all my clippings, old dirt, etc. I couldn't decide what to do with all the dried hydrangeas I used, and I just didn't want to store them so I decided to make a hydrangea wreath to hang above our mantel.

 The area above my mantel is somewhat short and rectangular so I wanted to make a wreath that was square to fit the space.
 However, I did not have a square to spare, (Seinfeld joke) so I made a frame using wire hangers.